Twenty-One (game show): Gameplay

 The goal was to earn a total of 21 points.
 If the challenger reached this score first, their booth was left open to hear the champion's turn, but the challenger would be cautioned not to speak or give away any information.
 Barry would not tell the champion that the challenger had already reached 21 unless the champion asked for a question that would tie the score if answered correctly.
 If the champion failed to match that score, the challenger won.
 The champion won by reaching 21 first on their turn.
 If a round ended in a 21–21 tie, the scores were erased and a new game was played.
 Contestants were given extra time to think about any question that would bring them up to 21.

 After two rounds, both booths were opened and the contestants were given a chance to stop the game.
 If either asked to do so, the contestant in the lead would be declared the winner.
 The game was automatically stopped after five rounds.

 The winner of the game received $500 for each point of the margin of victory (e.g., a 21–15 win paid $3,000).
 Whenever a game ended in a tie, the stakes were raised by $500 per point and a new game was played.
-Champions could choose to leave the show with the winnings earned up to that point or to play again, basing the decision on a small amount of information about the next challenger.
-A champion could not leave the show during a series of ties.
-However, if the challenger won the next game, winnings for that game were paid out of the defeated champion's total.
+After each victory, the champion could choose to leave the show with all winnings earned up to that point or to play again, basing the decision on a small amount of information about the next challenger.
+Leaving after a tie game was not permitted.
+If the champion was defeated, the winnings of the victorious challenger were deducted from their total.
 Contestants stayed on the show until they either chose to leave or were defeated.